NB: 1940's Lower Rd ended at Loosley Hill and became Little Lane

 Vine cottage was purchased by Thomas Dell in 1775.
 He built two cottages onto the Eastern side of it.
 Cottage 1 was Cosy Cott Cottage 2, name unknown.
 These were made into one round 1946.

 This was originally a Nissan Hut acquired from RAF Halton after the war.
-It was modified many times before finally being replaced in 2000 by the New Millennium Hall, with half the money from the Heritage Lottery Fund and half raised by the villagers.
+It was replaced in 2000 by the New Millennium Hall, with money from the Heritage Lottery Fund.

 A row of tiny Pre Enclosure (1824) cottages - one up and one down originally.
 They were built on Portobello Meadow, and got their name from a war fought in 1739.
 The Main Road was built later, and so they do not stand parallel to it.
 Here lived Mary Adams, a local character, chimney sweep and layer out of the dead.